Hadronic Electroweak Spin-Torsion Interactions: Torsional interaction

-\paragraph{Massless fundamental hadrons and composite scalar and vector fields.} In order to see that what we have discussed above may be obtained we see that the field equations may be rearranged in a form that is the same as
+\paragraph{Massless fundamental hadrons and composite scalar and vector fields.} So far we have started from a system of field equations for two spinors writing them in the equivalent form above, which may itself be written now as

-in which all supplementary interactions appeared as three-field interactions and therefore extra terms are present but negligible leaving a system of equations in a known form.
-In fact in the leading order of approximation we have that this form is that of the field equations for the hadron fields before the symmetry breaking occurring within the standard model of elementary fields.
+in which the expected supplementary interactions were three-field vertices therefore negligible, and the system of field equations thus approximated has a form known well.
+Indeed, in the leading order, this is the form of the field equations for the quark fields before the symmetry breaking in the standard model.